qmk/qmk_firmware/docs/feature_auto_shift.md

 Do not Auto Shift alpha characters, which include A through Z.

+### AUTO_SHIFT_ENTER (simple define)

+Auto Shift the enter key.

 ### Auto Shift Per Key

-There are functions that allows you to determine which keys shold be autoshifted, much like the tap-hold keys.
+There are functions that allows you to determine which keys should be autoshifted, much like the tap-hold keys.

 The first of these, used to simply add a key to Auto Shift, is `get_custom_auto_shifted_key`: